eben98/eben98/README.md

 ## 🧑‍🔬 Research & Academic Projects

 - **Flutter Sensor Analytics for Parkinson’s Research**
-  *Built a mobile app in Flutter to collect and analyze gait data for Parkinson’s disease research, collaborating with DePaul’s College of Science and Health.*
+  *Designed and developed a cross-platform mobile application in Flutter to record and analyze gait sensor data from smartphones, supporting clinical research on Parkinson’s disease walking patterns.*
   <!-- If you want to add a repo link, insert it here -->

 - **IMU Data Analysis for Gait Authentication**
-  *Developed a Flutter-based solution using AirPods and machine learning to authenticate users via gait patterns, supporting accessibility for visually impaired users.*
+  *Engineered an innovative Flutter solution that streams and processes IMU data from Apple AirPods, utilizing machine learning to authenticate users based on gait and advancing accessibility for the visually impaired.
+This aims to replaced biometric authentication.*
   <!-- If you want to add a repo link, insert it here -->

 - **Recommender Systems**